PGQ Board

 Co-President

-Claire has 20 years’ experience working in commercial, government and artist-run galleries in Australia and Germany across a range of positions.
+Claire has over 20 years’ experience working in commercial, government and artist-run galleries in Australia and Germany across a range of positions.
 Claire was the inaugural Network Coordinator of the Art Gallery Network of the Moreton Bay Regional Council where she managed the Council’s three galleries and art collection across a geographically and culturally diverse area.
 Claire has experience in delivering diverse, quality, innovative programs which exemplify the transformative power visual art, craft and design can have in our communities.
-Since November 2016, she has been the CEO of artisan, Queensland’s only organisation supporting and advocating for the craft and design sector in the state.
-In all her roles, Claire has shown a commitment to enriching lives through community interaction with the arts.
-She is actively engaged in advocacy for the arts sector in Queensland and nationally and is the current Chair of the Australian Craft and Design Centre (ACDC) network.
+After six years as CEO of artisan, Claire is currently the Director of the Ipswich Art Gallery where she focuses on delivering innovative and diverse visual arts programs.

 Contact details: